-Although DBZ and NYZ are closed we continue our practice together through online teachings, meetings and sitting practice every day.
+Although DBZ and NYZ are closed for most events, we continue our practice together through online teachings, meetings and sitting practice every day.
 Please join us!
 Read More

 New York Zendo is open for zazen five days a week.
 We are open for zazen in the morning, from 6:45 to 7:45, Tuesday through Friday, and for a chanting service and zazen on Saturday.
 Weekly evening programs run from 7:00 to 9:00 Tuesday, Wednesday, and Friday, and 6:45-9 Thursday.

 Wednesday and Friday evenings there are two regular sits.
 Thursday night is Intro to Zazen night, with an orientation and shorter sits for newcomers.
 A group offers tai chi classes on Tuesday night; beginners are welcome on an ongoing basis.

 On Sunday mornings, the chanting service begins at 10am, followed by one sit, temple cleaning, and tea.

 In addition to the weekly schedule, all-day sittings, Dharma talks by guest teachers and New York Zendo members, special events, and ceremonies are offered regularly throughout the year.